MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-chat-widget.md

 3. Select **New**.
 The **New Chat Widget** page is displayed.

 4. On the **General settings** tab, specify the information for the following fields.
+Enter the settings in the fields depending on the type of chat you want to configure.

     | Section | Field | Description | Example value |
     |---------------|------------------------|-----------------------------------|---------------------|